mysteryengineer/reddit-downloader/README.md

 For those that are not familiar with Docker, the `-v` (volume) parameter defines where the media will be saved, and it's divided in two parts, separated by the colon sign `:`.
 You just need to worry about the first part, on the left side of the colon sign (**don't change anything on the right side**) and update it according to a path in your computer where you want the media to be downloaded.

-So, for example, if you want to download the media in the directory `/Downloads/Reddit` then the volume parameter should look like this `-v "/Downloads/Reddit:/tmp/rmd"`.
+For example, if you want to download the media in the directory `/Downloads/Reddit` then the volume parameter should look like this `-v "/Downloads/Reddit:/tmp/rmd"`.

 ## 💡 Identical Files